SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ## Story 7
 ###### As a teacher I want to cancel a lecture up to 1h before its scheduled time.
-### Test 12 (A teacher try to cancel a lecture but the time is expired)
+### Test 12 (A teacher tries to cancel a lecture but the time is expired)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)